impossiblelabs/impossible-powder/README.md

 - Potassium contributes to normal functioning of the nervous system
 - Potassium contributes to the maintenance of normal blood pressure

-**Copper** (1 mg — 100% NRV — qualifies as "high in copper"):

-- Copper contributes to normal energy-yielding metabolism
-- Copper contributes to normal functioning of the immune system
-- Copper contributes to the protection of cells from oxidative stress
-- Copper contributes to normal functioning of the nervous system

 > Note: Taurine has no EU-authorised health claims.
 EFSA evaluated taurine for claims relating to immune function, metabolism, cognition, cardiac function, muscle function and exercise fatigue (EFSA-Q-2008-1398 et al.) — all were rejected.
 No function claims may be made for taurine on consumer-facing materials.

 ### EFSA Upper Limit Compliance